jeyb/d3.punchcard/README.md

 #### Footnote

-Tracking data is important in apps, and while there is great tracking libraries and products, sometimes it's fun to do it yourself.
-If you wan't to track registrations for your app over the last week, you can do the following via Ruby on Rails and dump the data to the JavaScript file.
+While there is great tracking libraries and products, sometimes it's fun to do it yourself.
+If you wan't to track registrations for your app over the last week, you can do the following via Ruby on Rails and dump the data to this JavaScript file.

 ```ruby
 week = Time.now.beginning_of_week - 1.week